bahama365/milobahgProxy/README.md

 # milobahgProxy
-Apache reverse proxy for Docker, running both HTTP and HTTPS Replace 'key.key' and 'cert.crt' with your SSL cert and key, if you have a chain.crt then add as 'chain.crt' and uncomment in Dockerfile, and in proxy-ssl.conf
+Apache reverse proxy for Docker, running both HTTP and HTTPS Replace 'key.key' and 'cert.crt' with your SSL cert and key, if you have a chain.crt then add as 'chain.crt' and uncomment in Dockerfile, and in proxy-ssl.conf then rebuild for a new image.

 To run as a standalone container: